kisnikser/kisnikser.github.io/content/projects/relaxit/index.md

 1. Laplace Bridge between Dirichlet and Logistic-Normal distributions;
 2. Other relaxation methods.

-**Laplace Bridge.** This part relates to the demonstation of closed-form Laplace Bridge between Dirichlet and Logistic-Normal distributions.
+**Laplace Bridge.** This part relates to the demonstration of closed-form Laplace Bridge between Dirichlet and Logistic-Normal distributions.
 We subsequently 1) initialize a Dirichlet distribution with random parameters; 2) approximate it with a Logistic-Normal distribution; 3) approximate obtained Logistic-Normal distribution with Dirichlet one.

 | Dirichlet <br> (with random parameters) | Logistic-Normal <br> (approximation to Dirichlet) | Dirichlet <br> (approximation to obtained Logistic-Normal) |
 | :--: | :--: | :--: |